It’s a bit of an understatement to say that it’s been a tough year: the pandemic, the lockdowns, the disruption of Brexit.

 There is still time to get seamless SCA right

-Enforcement of PSD2 was originally set to begin on Sept.
+Enforcement of PSD2 requirements was originally set to begin on Sept.
 14, 2019.
-But it turns out, PSD2 and its SCA requirements are complicated and involve cooperation among diverse and complex organizations and governments.
+But it turns out, PSD2 authentication requirements and its SCA requirements are complicated and involve cooperation among diverse and complex organizations and governments.
 And, so, the delays.

 I’d prefer to focus on the regulation’s SCA requirement, which is of the greatest interest to retailers — or should be.
 Simply put, SCA requires a rigorous two-factor identification regimen for online transactions.
 The consumers must be authenticated by two out of three of the following: